-Schools can refer students for assessment to see if they are eligible to apply for funding under the Program for Students with Disabilities.
+Schools can refer students for assessments to help them find out if a student is eligible to apply for support under the

 The assessment categories are: